seamplex/feenox/README.markdown

 Another design-basis decision is that **similar problems ought to have similar inputs** (*rule of least surprise*).
-So in order to have a space-dependent conductivity, we only have to replace one line in the input above: instead of defining a scalar *k* we define a function of *x* (we also update the output to show the analytical solution as well):
+So in order to have a space-dependent conductivity, we only have to replace one line in the input above: instead of defining a scalar $k$ we define a function of $x$ (we also update the output to show the analytical solution as well):

 ``` feenox